 A Few Final Thoughts

 In the wide world of online investment platforms, Betterment has a good reputation for being slightly newer to the scene.
-The lack of a minimum balance, and the flat fee structure, are great incentives for people who have not yet tried investing to do so without losing much of their money to the very act of investment.
+The lack of a minimum balance, and the flat fee structure, some of the fee structures might be suitable for one type of investor and not others, therefore each case should be analyzed individually.

 One element that has not yet been mentioned is their customer service, which is maybe some of the best in the business.
-Betterment has a well-rounded digital customer service platform that is easy to use and puts questioning customers in touch with experts who will walk you through any question or concern you might have.
+Part of the customer reviews mentioned the customer service quality of the platform which was commented to be handled by professional customer service representatives.